inivekin/abosa/abosa.typ

 these parts aren't unitarities.
-Let fine-grain theories interlink, it's not beholdent to be this, it cares none what you know or think it's not to be but what it is."
+Let fine-grain theories interlink, it's not beholdent to be this, it cares none what you know or think, it's not to be but what it is."
 I weep a little and I wave,
 on steep ascent, I turn and scout